Editorial Policy and Author Guidelines

 Contributions to Archeologia e Calcolatori are assessed and approved by specialist members of the Scientific Committee and the Editorial Board,

-and are subject to anonymous peer review by expert readers.
-An electronic version (e-ISSN 2385-1953) of the journal is published, under the
+as well as by expert readers, according to a double-blind peer review process.
+An electronic version (e-ISSN 2385-1953) of the journal is published,

-Creative Commons license CC BY-NC-ND 3.0, simultaneously with the
+under the Creative Commons license CC BY-NC-ND 3.0, simultaneously

 Articles are also stored in the CNR SOLAR (Open-Access Scientific Literature Archive and Repository)